asanchezyali/gideon/README.md

 # Gideon

-**Gideon** is an AI-powered CLI tool for intelligent file organization, focused on renaming academic documents (PDFs) using LLMs (Large Language Models) such as Ollama.
+**Gideon** is an AI-powered CLI tool for intelligent file organization, focused on renaming academic documents (PDFs) using LLMs (Large Language Models) such as Ollama, and removing duplicate files.
 It is designed for local, privacy-friendly use, and is easily extensible for future LLM integrations.

 ---